 So while Patty and Gal and Wonder Woman were not at the center of what I was thinking about with all of the drama surrounding those films, they certainly were not unrelated to my fascination with the spiritual underpinnings of this set of superhero movies containing biblical themes produced by a group of Hollywooders who just weren’t theistic biblical theologians.

 When I got to Aqaba, I actually wrote an e-mail to Gal’s agent at William Morris Endeavor in New York saying that I was a fan and I was coming to Israel, and that I was wanting to do a documentary about the whole Snyderverse phenomenon.
 I actually did, and I actually still do.
-It was a bit wordy, a half dozen paragraphs, but no novel, however.
+It was a bit wordy, a half dozen paragraphs, but no novel.
 I said in closing that I would be following the mail with a call shortly.
 No one responded to it.
 On the one hand, it could have been the Marvel parademon AI bot trolls from Satan that prevented the electronic communication.
 A lot of that was going on at that time.
 Or it could have been that I said I would be calling shortly.
-It was, after all, a fan mail that should have been followed by a call.
+It was, after all, a fan mail that should have been followed by a call if it were actually something serious.

 However, I got tuned away at the border, and a giant white rabbit named Frank jumped out of the movie Donne Darko, put a collar on me, and dragged me to Alice’s wonderland of Jungian psychological collapse.
 I didn’t follow through with Gal Gadot’s agent.
-I though I’d reestablish some kind of contact once I figured out what the hell was going on.
+I thought I’d reestablish some kind of contact once I figured out what the hell was going on.
+I never did.
+I’m still figuring out what the hell was going on.

 Then in Jordan the promotion of the Snydercon started ramping up, and pictures of Wonder Woman started showing up…and jumping out at me.
 She actually provided the slogan for the convention.